scrymastic/edr-agent/README.md

 - **Configurable Event Sources:** Allows for customization of monitored event sources and queries through a simple JSON configuration, enabling targeted monitoring tailored to specific security needs.

-- **Secure Communication:** Utilizes WebSocket for secure and efficient communication with the EDR server, ensuring that sensitive data is transmitted securely.
+- **Secure Communication:** Utilizes WebSocket for secure and efficient communication with the EDR server, ensuring that sensitive data is transmitted securely. (not implemented yet)

 ## Installation